DRC conflict: Pressure mounts on Rwanda as M23 seize Bukavu – DW – 02/17/2025

 "We don't have much time to put an end to this dynamic," Stephanie Wolters, an analyst at the South African Institute of International Affairs (SAIIA), told DW, referring to the territorial gains made by the M23 in South Kivu.

-However, Rwanda's Defence Minister, Juvenal Marizamunda, denies any interest in fighting against the DRC at the conference in Munich:
+However, Rwanda's Defence Minister, Juvenal Marizamunda, denies any interest in fighting against the DRC at the Munich conference.

 Burundi threatens Rwanda with war

 The advance of the M23 is fueling fears of a regional war.
-Analyst Wrons-Passmann also sees Tshisekedi's decision to continue to rely on a military solution as worrying.
+Analyst Wrons-Passmann also sees Tshisekedi's decision to continue to rely on military action as worrying and fears a broader conflict.

-An attack by the M23 on Bukavu near the Burundian border would mean heavy fighting with Burundian forces and possibly a direct war with Rwanda, he says.
+An M23 attack on Bukavu near the Burundian border would mean heavy fighting with Burundian forces and possibly a direct war with Rwanda, he said.

+"It is, therefore, convenient that Congo is paying well for the deployment of Burundian troops."

-A year ago, Burundi angrily closed its borders with Rwanda and broke off diplomatic relations.
-It accused the neighboring country of supporting rebels in eastern Congo who were agitating against Burundian President Évariste Ndayishimiye.
+A year ago, Burundi angrily closed its borders with Rwanda and broke off diplomatic relations, accusing its neighbor of supporting rebels in eastern Congo who were agitating against Burundian President Évariste Ndayishimiye.

-Burundian troops were sent to fight alongside Congolese soldiers.
-They were recently reinforced once again.
+Burundian troops were sent to fight alongside Congolese soldiers, and Burundi has reinforced its presence since the conflict escalated at the end of January.

 Ndayishimiye, who came to power in 2020, is very outspoken.
-He has accused Rwanda's President Paul Kagame of ruthless warmongering.
+He has accused Rwanda's Kagame of ruthless warmongering.

-In January, he said at a diplomatic meeting in the capital Bujumbura: "If Rwanda continues to conquer the territory of another country, I know for a fact that it will even reach Burundi."
+"If Rwanda continues to conquer the territory of another country, I know for a fact that it will even reach Burundi," Ndayishimiye said in January at a diplomatic meeting in Bujumbura, Burndi's capital.
 He warned that the war would take on "a regional dimension."

-Such threats have given rise to fears that Burundi could also be drawn further into the escalation in the run-up to the parliamentary elections scheduled for June.
+Such threats have raised fears that Burundi could also be further involved in the escalation in the run-up to the June parliamentary elections.

 This article was originally published in German and updated on February 17, 2025